IepIweidieng/TJAPlayer3/tja.md

 **Change** the **BPM**.

 * `#BPMCHANGE <non-zero-float-bpm>`
   * A negative value results in "negative BPM" and causes the beat duration and the total note distance to be in the opposite sign.
-The behavior depend on the [`#MEASURE`](#measure) command used in conjuction.
+The behavior depend on the [`#MEASURE`](#measure) command used in conjunction.
     * See [The Measure-terminating Symbol and Timing](#the-measure-terminating-symbol-and-timing) for the behavior.
 * `#BPMCHANGE 0`
   * The behavior is *unspecified* (may cause crashes in some existing simulators).